asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 ```
 <!-- .element: style="font-size:12pt; width:57%;" -->

+NOTES:

+Here's a mixin in javascript.
+And it's largely similar.
+Javascript has a slightly different inheritance model, but it's very similar.
+The mixin is going to iterate through the members of the type generically and it gets associated with the type on line 19.

+This is a C++ conference, so we have to talk about mixins ...

 @@@ <!-- element: data-auto-animate -->

 ## <span style="vertical-align:top;">Mixins in</span> ![Rust](img/rust.svg) <!-- .element style="height:64px; position:relative; top:-0.1em;" -->